MrXiaoXiao/SiameseEarthquakeTransformer/README.md

 conda install -c conda-forge obspy pip install keras-rectified-adam
 ```
+Then enter the directories of tutorials and execute corresponding notebooks and scripts.
 ## Citation
 If you use the S-EqT codes in your research, please cite both: